 An FAA Medical Certificate is required to operate an aircraft under the privileges of a pilot certificate.
 There are three different levels of certificates:

-- Third Class- for those who will only be Private Pilots
+- Third Class - will only be Private Pilots

 Please visit https://medxpress.faa.gov/ and fill out the pre-exam questionnaire that will help you navigate the medical process.

 A valid medical certificate will be required for all students enrolled in AVIA 171 (flight course) on the first day of the semester.

 2. PROOF OF CITIZENSHIP